iheartbajablast/HypixelPeeker/README.md

 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)![Discord](https://img.shields.io/discord/1156750728279367691?label=Discord&color=%23454FBF%20)

-This is a fancy little collection of tools for Hypixel players that allows them to view stats why is it made in Python.
+This is a fancy little collection of tools for Hypixel players that allows them to view stats.
+Why is it made in Python?
 Because I felt like it.

 ### Skyblock
 I have started on a Skyblock Peeker app.